A Beginner’s Guide to Growing Turmeric Indoors

 Turmeric likes its soil consistently moist but not waterlogged.
 Water sparingly, ensuring the soil is damp, not soggy.
 To boost humidity, mist your turmeric occasionally, especially if you live in a dry climate.

-Feeding Your Turmeric
+Fertilizing Your Turmeric

 Like all plants, turmeric needs nutrients to thrive.
 Fertilize it every 2-4 weeks with a balanced, all-purpose liquid fertilizer, or you can go organic with a seaweed-based option for a natural touch.